swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Ambiguity with infix operators

 There would be a minor ambiguity with infix operators used with regex literals.
 When used without whitespace, e.g `x+/y/`, the expression will be treated as using an infix operator `+/`.
 Whitespace is therefore required for regex literal interpretation, e.g `x + /y/`.
-Alternatively, extended syntax may be used, e.g `x+#/y/#`.
+Alternatively, extended literals may be used, e.g `x+#/y/#`.

 ### Regex syntax limitations

 In order to help avoid further parsing ambiguities, a `/.../` regex literal will not be parsed if it starts with a space, tab, or `)` character.
 Though the latter is already invalid regex syntax.
-This restriction may be avoided by using extended `#/.../#` syntax.
+This restriction may be avoided by using the extended `#/.../#` literal.

 #### Rationale